Jetavanarama Monastery (Anuradhapura)

 Jetavana Stupa

 The Stupa is the main and most impressive feature of the whole monastery complex.
 It is the largest and tallest brick monument in the world (Jayasuriya, 2016; Ranaweera, 2004).
-Its original height was a little over 120 m and in the 4th century A.D., it was the third tallest monument in the world after the two pyramids at Gizeh in Egypt (Jayasuriya, 2016; Ranaweera, 2004).
+Its original height was a little over 120 m and in the 4th century A.D., it was the third tallest monument in the world after the two pyramids at Gizeh in Egypt (Jayasuriya, 2016; Lokeshwara et al., 2023; Ranaweera, 2004).
 The Stupa including the sand-strewn terrace covers an area of about 3 hectares (Jayasuriya, 2016).
-Presently, it rises up to a height of 73 m (up to the broken spire).
+Presently, it rises up to a height of 70.7 m (from platform to the broken spire) and has a diameter of 102 m at the platform (Lokeshwara et al., 2023).

 After being constructed by King Mahasena (276-303 A.D.), the Stupa was renovated and repaired by several kings during various periods.
 King Mittasena (428-429 A.D.) made a gateway to the Stupa and King Dhatusena (455-473 A.D.) restored and gilded the umbrella of it (Nicholas, 1963).
 King Mahanaga (569-571 A.D.), Aggabodhi I (571-604 A.D.), and Moggallana III (614-619 A.D.) made further improvements to the Stupa (Nicholas, 1963).
 King Parakramabahu I (1153-1186 A.D.) last restored the Stupa to a height of 210 feet in the 12th century A.D.
 (Jayasuriya, 2016; Nicholas, 1963).